 “It was vital for us to find a partner who could help us enhance the customer experience by enabling delivery of the right information at the right time.
 It all comes down to having the best infrastructure behind our vast amounts of data.
 We needed to adopt a big data technology system which would allow us to evolve our services and innovate products.
 With data driven insights, greater accuracy can be delivered across the board, which ultimately drives more accurate policies,” said Hassan El-Chami, Chief Technology & Information Officer, Ooredoo Kuwait.

-As part of the new big data stack, Ooredoo Kuwait deployed the Cloudera platform and Apache Kafka, in order to tackle a variety of critical use cases all within a single system – including stream processing, log aggregation, large-scale messaging and customer insight at large – leading to a more efficient and scalable way of analyzing data through interactive dashboards.
+As part of the new big data stack, Ooredoo Kuwait deployed Cloudera Data Platform (CDP) and Apache Kafka, in order to tackle a variety of critical use cases all within a single system – including stream processing, log aggregation, large-scale messaging and customer insight at large – leading to a more efficient and scalable way of analyzing data through interactive dashboards.

 Following a 3-year study evaluating the huge volumes of data use on its network and having seen growth in CDR, Ooredoo Kuwait was able to offload the data records from their previous legacy database to a big data system with Cloudera in a very straightforward manner.
 This provided substantial cost-savings.

 Cloudera’s platform has also helped Ooredoo Kuwait to upload vast amounts of data and link these with tangible customer information to get a better understanding of customer segments.
 This has allowed its marketing teams to excel, by enhancing customer value management with real-time triggers.
 CDP allows analysis of the data and dashboard generation, which can then inform marketing efforts.